What's the Make a Difference Challenge programme?

 The creation of this course has been supported through a grant from the Pears #iwill Fund.
 It was designed to be used by teachers working in England.
 If you're accessing this from elsewhere - welcome! - but remember you may need to tweak a few of the references to English policies and procedures to make them relevant to your own situation.

-For more than a decade the Young Citizens Make a Difference Challenge has supported teachers across England to deliver quality social action projects in school involving thousands of primary aged children and benefitting local, national and international communities.
+For more than a decade the Young Citizens Make a Difference Challenge has supported teachers across England to deliver quality social action projects in schools involving thousands of primary aged children and benefitting local, national and international communities.

-The programme follows a structure that ensures that children lead the project and are at the heart of decision making, whilst teachers are on hand to guide and facilitate their learning.
+The programme follows a structure which ensures that children lead the project and are at the heart of decision making, whilst teachers are on-hand to guide and facilitate their learning.

 This online teacher training course forms part of the Make a Difference Challenge Annual Licence package.
 It provides a structured framework based on the Belle Wallace TASC Wheel to better understand the concept of child-led learning, and provides you with the tools to use back in the classroom.